 The open road now open for business.

 So in the fall of 2014, we invested our life savings to form Outdoorsy.
-Jen sold her house, I sold mine and we then set out to build a marketplace for recreational vehicles, but more importantly, we set out to do something that had never been done before; to give people to easy and economical access to experience the great outdoors by taking their lodging with them.
+We downsized.
+Jen sold her house, I sold mine and we then set out to build a marketplace for recreational vehicles and experiential travel, but more importantly, we set out to do something that had never been done before; to give people easy and economical access to experience the great outdoors by taking their lodging with them.

 We chose the name Outdoorsy because we thought Outdoorsy was the perfect emblem for the spirit of adventure that we wanted our brand to embody.
 (It also helped that Outdoorsy.co was available on GoDaddy for $15.98)

-We purchased an Airstream Eddie Bauer Edition 27″ Trailer, a GMC Denali truck, and hit the road to start talking with travelers and RV owners across the country and hone our vision.
+We purchased an Airstream Eddie Bauer Edition 27″ Trailer, a GMC Denali truck, and hit the road traveling all across America to start talking with travelers and RV owners and hone our vision.
 Many people chuckled when they looked at our self-designed business cards, smiling with amusement and said that they loved the idea of Outdoorsy.
 Many were willing to list their RVs with us not because of where we were, but because of where we were going.

 So we hustled our butts off.

 We moved from Vancouver to Washington to San Francisco, into the Airstream and then all across America, criss-crossing through small towns that most have never heard of.
 Along the way we made over 1,200 personal phone calls to RV owners we found on Craigslist and we walked up to campers, knocked on their doors and sat with them for hours interviewing them to learn as much as we could.
-“Can you imagine what it was like to sit on the phone for over 6 months with RV owners on Craigslist?
+“Can you imagine what it was like to sit on the phone for over 7 months with RV owners on Craigslist?
 We visited people in their homes and met their families and relatives and we talked about our concept.
 We learned so much about what people needed, their love for experiential travel, for sharing, the hassle of renting and the hassle of owning recreational vehicles.
 We learned what they were thinking and we saw a phenomenon staring us right in the eyes; a massive and growing consumer movement was happening and among people from all over the world who crave outdoor experiences.

-In May 2015, we flipped the switch, and Outdoorsy.co went live.
+In late 2015, we flipped the switch, and Outdoorsy.co went live.

-Our community began to grow…slowly.
+Our community began to grow…slowly at first.
 When we weren’t in the Airstream, we worked out of coffee shops and cafes.
-Ryan and his wife, Melissa, sold their home in Colorado and bought a conversion van, lovingly referred to as The Vansion.
+Ryan, our co-founder, and his wife, Melissa, sold their home in Colorado and bought a conversion van, lovingly referred to as The Vansion.
 While Melissa drove, Ryan wrote code.
 Spencer started calling RV owners on Craigslist and landed our first lister.
-Tyler began configuring servers from his living room.
+Tyler, also a co-founder, began configuring servers from his living room.